 You should start by power pumping once a day for 3 days.
 If you don’t see enough of a boost in milk supply after that, try power pumping up to twice a day for another few days.

-If you don’t see any results by then, you might want to make sure your pump is the right size and powerful enough, or you might want to get in touch with a certified lactation consultant to find out what’s going on!
+If you don’t see any results by then, you might want to make sure your pump is the right size and powerful enough, you might want to enroll in a specific breastfeeding course (covering pumping), or get in touch with a certified lactation consultant to find out what’s going on!

 2) TRY PACED BOTTLE FEEDING